TimothyGillespie/bsc-thesis-appendix/README.md

 # B.Sc.
 Thesis Appendix
-This repository contains the software built and used in the my B.Sc. thesis.
+This repository contains the software built and used in my B.Sc. thesis.